 Participants have collectively produced 39 engaging educational videos, amassing a substantial 333k views and 1.43k subscribers on YouTube.
 Their impact extends to TikTok and Facebook, where they share stories and passion.
 Additionally, this collective effort generates additional income through social media content monetization.

-Indigenous Language Golden Kinabalu Award INI BUKAN TERLEWAT RAYA (Director: Jefry Musa) Golden Kinabalu Award Video titled "INI BUKAN TERLEWAT RAYA"" received the prestigious 'Kinabalu Award' at the Go10 Filmmaker's Competition during the Kota Kinabalu International Film Festival (KKIFF) held at the Hilton Hotel, Kota Kinabalu, October 23.
+Golden Kinabalu Award

+Video titled "INI BUKAN TERLEWAT RAYA"" received the prestigious 'Kinabalu Award' at the Go10 Filmmaker's Competition during the Kota Kinabalu International Film Festival (KKIFF) held at the Hilton Hotel, Kota Kinabalu, October 23.

 A screenshot of the short film "Ini Bukan Terlewat Raya" that received the Golden Kinabalu Award.
-Watch it here.
+Watch it here

-Impact to Omadal's Local Youth In this program, a tomprising 3 from local citizenship.
-The groups, mixing me encourage interaction and surroundings.
-The participants from and surroundings fostered mutual upotentially reduce hold about each of the produce stories of the produce stori participants from Omadal In this program, a total of 10 youths attended, comprising 3 from the stateless community and 7 with local citizenship.
+Impact on Omadal's Local Youth

+A total of 10 youths attended this program, comprising of 3 from the stateless community and 7 with local citizenship.
 The participants were divided into two groups, mixing members from both communities to encourage interaction and collaboration.

-The participants from both communities, stateless and citizens alike, enthusiastically collaborated to produce stories related to their lives and surroundings.
-This close partnership fostered mutual understanding and potentially reduces prejudices they may hold about each other.
-The videos cover a range of topics, including traditional food, medicine, dance, and health messages, which benefit the local Omadal community by promoting and educating the broader online audience about their unique culture.
+The participants from both communities, enthusiastically collaborated to produce stories related to their lives and surroundings.
+This close partnership fostered mutual understanding and potentially reduces prejudice they may hold towards one another.

+The videos cover a range of topics including traditional food, medicine, dance, and health messages, which benefit the local Omadal community by promoting and educating the broader online audience on their unique culture.
 Furthermore, the health awareness videos play a crucial role in educating peers about important health and social issues that require attention and change.

-The 3 stateless participants from
+The 3 stateless participants.